 The next consideration should be convenience, both to yourself and to your client.
-If you have a freelance payment method that is awkward, time-consuming or unknown to a client, they may be reluctant to use it.
+If you have a freelance payment method that is awkward, time-consuming, or unknown to a client, they may be reluctant to use it.

 Security is also very important, so make sure any freelance payment portal you use is a secure and established payment channel.

 You can also check what kind of customer service and support each payment portal offers.
-See if they have a live chat or another quick way to communicate as this will make solving any issues much easier.
+See if they have a live chat or another quick way to communicate, as this will make solving any issues much easier.

 We can help freelancers get paid